mstoodle/jcon2024_workshop/Workshop_SharedCache/Section_4/README.md

 really test under load with the sample application, though, so you'll have to investigate this aspect further on your own if you're interested.

-You can leave the podman stats command running for step 7.

-7. Hit control-C to stop the server.
+6. Hit control-C to stop the server.

 Once you stop the server, you can run the startTime.awk script to find out how long it took to start the server.
 Let's see what that looks like: